 Introduction: Parathyroid gland and hormone.

-Parathyroid glands are 4 in numbers.
-Two on the left side and two on the right side.
+Parathyroid glands are 4 in number.
+There are two on the left side and two on the right side.
 One parathyroid gland is present in the superior pole and one in the inferior pole of the thyroid gland on both sides.

-Location: In humans there are 4 parathyroid glands Tu to present in the superior for and to in the inferior pole of the thyroid gland. these glands are present on the posterior surface of the thyroid gland covered by internal and external layer of thyroid capsule.
+Location: In humans, there are 4 parathyroid glands.
+Two are present in the superior pole and two in the inferior pole of the thyroid gland.
+These glands are present on the posterior surface of the thyroid gland, covered by the internal and external layers of the thyroid capsule.

-Two types of cells are present in parathyroid glands
+Two types of cells are present in the parathyroid glands

-Oxyphil cells: functions not clearly known but it is assumed that it helps the chief cells and may transform into Mein transform into cheap thrills chief sales chief chief sales.
+Oxyphil cells: Their functions are not well understood, but it is assumed that they support chief cells and may transform into chief cells.

 Parathyroid hormone

-biological Half Life less than 20 minutes it is a polypeptide and secreted in the blood vessels like other hormones.
+The biological half-life is less than 20 minutes; it is a polypeptide and is secreted in the blood vessels, like other hormones.

 Functions of parathyroid hormone

-Main function is to regulate calcium concentration in the extracellular fluid and intracellular fluid.
-When calcium level is low in the blood- it increases calcium level in the blood.
-Its main function is on bones, kidneys, and gastrointestinal tract.
+The primary function is to regulate calcium concentration in both the extracellular and intracellular fluids.
+When the calcium level is low in the blood, it increases the calcium level in the blood.
+Its primary function is in bones, kidneys, and the gastrointestinal tract.

 Action of PTH (parathyroid hormone)

-Action of parathyroid hormone described under bones Kidneys gastrointestinal tract and lactating mammary glands.
+The action of parathyroid hormone is described under the bones, Kidneys, gastrointestinal tract, and lactating mammary glands.

 On bones

-The action of PTH on bone is prolonged, slow, and less sensitive prolonged.
+The action of PTH on bone is prolonged, slow, and less sensitive.

-There are two types of cells in the bone responsible for maintenance of bone density.
-They are osteoblast which increases calcium and phosphate in the bone and increases bone formation.
+There are two types of cells in the bone responsible for the maintenance of bone density.
+They are osteoblasts, which increase calcium and phosphate in the bone and increase bone formation.
 It is responsible for providing power to the bone.

-Parathyroid hormone goes to the osteoblast where it gets attached with ‘parathyroid hormone receptors’ and stimulates the formation of Rank ligase osteoblast these triggers to rank receptors on the osteoclast.
+Parathyroid hormone goes to the osteoblast, where it gets attached to ‘parathyroid hormone receptors’ and stimulates the formation of Rank ligase osteoblasts, which trigger Rank receptors on the osteoclast.

-This rank receptor stimulates the osteoclast to form many types of chemicals ‘acid phosphatase’ and other proteolytic chemicals so that reabsorption of bone occurs.
-Calcium phosphate and other chemicals are released into the circulation thereby increasing calcium levels in circulation.
+This rank receptor stimulates the osteoclast to form various chemicals, including acid phosphatase and other proteolytic enzymes, facilitating the reabsorption of bone.
+Calcium phosphate and other chemicals are released into the circulation, thereby increasing calcium levels in circulation.

 On kidneys

-The action of PTH on kidneys is quick and sensitive for minor changes of serum calcium level.
-Increases calcium absorption in distal convoluted tubule by an active process so decreases calcium excretion in the urine.
+The action of PTH on the kidneys is quick and sensitive to minor changes in serum calcium levels.
+Increases calcium absorption in the distal convoluted tubule by an active process, so decreases calcium excretion in the urine.

 Mechanism of action

-On the distal convoluted tubule, G receptors are present which combine with the PTH and stimulate adenyl cyclase which stimulates the formation of the cyclic AMP from ATP, and Protein kinase is formed which will cause transcription and translation that will form many calcium channels in the cell membrane of the distal convoluted tubule cells.
+On the distal convoluted tubule, G receptors are present, which combine with the PTH and stimulate adenyl cyclase, which promotes the formation of cyclic AMP from ATP.
+Protein kinase is formed, which will cause transcription and translation that will create many calcium channels in the cell membrane of the distal convoluted tubule cells.

-Posphate ions are secreted in the distal convulated tubule.
-This is Phosphaturic action of PTH.
+Phosphate ions are secreted in the distal convoluted tubule.
+This is the Phosphaturic action of PTH.

 On GIT

-Phosphaturic action of PTH causes reduction of phosphate ion level in the blood, which increases the production of 1,25 dihydroxycholecalciferol the active form which is the active form of Vitamin D.
+The phosphaturic action of PTH reduces the phosphate ion level in the blood, thereby increasing the production of 1,25-dihydroxycholecalciferol, the active form of Vitamin D.

 Mechanism of action

-In kidney’1,25α-hydroxylase’ hydroxylate ‘25 hydroxy cholecalciferol’ into ‘1,25 dihydroxy cholecalciferol’, the active form of D3, also known as ‘Calcitriol’.
+In kidney’1,25α-hydroxylase, hydroxylates ‘25 hydroxy cholecalciferol into 1,25-dihydroxy cholecalciferol, the active form of D3, also known as Calcitriol.

-The calcitriol’ enters the enterocytes –lining cell of the small intestine and binds with the cytoplasm receptors.
-The receptor – calcitriol’ complex enters the nuceus,where it binds with the gene of DNA, and a new mRNA is synthesized –transcription occurs.
+The calcitriol enters the enterocytes –lining cells of the small intestine and binds with the cytoplasmic receptors.
+The receptor-calcitriol complex enters the nucleus, where it binds to the DNA gene, and a new mRNA is synthesized – transcription occurs.
 The mRNA initiates new protein synthesis by translation.
-The newly formed protein is expressed on the surface cell membrane and opens several calcium channels so that more and more calcium ions are absorbed in the enterocytes than in the blood.
+The newly formed protein is expressed on the surface of the cell membrane.
+It opens several calcium channels, allowing more calcium ions to be absorbed in the enterocytes than in the blood.

 On the lactating mammary gland